Google Play is an exercise in iTunes redundancy

 “How can Google Play ever be more opportune than the iTunes Music Store?”

 Google Play is an exciting feature for Google.
 Users can find an array of entertainment or, in Google speak, “Play” options.
 Much like the iTunes music store, you can search and download apps (albeit, made for the Android system), find books and magazines, music, games, and television shows and movies.
 It has everything in one place, offering convenience for both Google and Android users.

-But here is the chink in Play’s armor.
+But here is the chink in the armor of Google Play.

-How can Play ever be more opportune than the iTunes Music Store?
+How can Google Play ever be more opportune than the iTunes Music Store?
 In short, it can’t.

 Reflecting further, will Google Play entice Apple users to the Google entertainment system?
 This answer seems clear.
 Play simply offers convenience for current users, not serving as a reason for others to switch.

 It is obvious that Google Play will mostly be used by current Google and Android users.
 It does not offer any services different than what’s found on iTunes, so the incentive for Apple users to change to the Google Play system simply isn’t there.
 Sadly for Google, this means Google Play’s offering is an exercise in redundancy, not innovation.